 The CEO Lawyer Personal Injury Law Firm was founded by attorney Ali Awad, who quickly turned it into one of the fastest-growing law firms in the country.
 He and his knowledgeable team members have over twenty years of combined experience and have recovered millions of dollars in damages for injured people and their families.

 In his spare time, Mr. Awad offers no-nonsense legal advice to more than a million followers on social media.
-Contact his team of expert lawyers by calling (470) 323-8779 today.
+Contact his team of professional lawyers by calling (470) 323-8779 today.

 Areas Served